-The Brain Injury Team works together with patients and their families and carers to achieve the best possible outcome from the Rehabilitation Programme, which is tailored to meet each patient’s individual needs.
+The Brain Injury and Stroke Teams work together with patients and their families and carers to achieve the best possible outcome from the Rehabilitation Programme, which is tailored to meet each patient’s individual needs.

-Patients admitted to the Brain Injury Programme at NRH typically have sustained a complex, acquired, non-progressive neurological disability following:
+Patients admitted to the Brain Injury and Stroke Programmes at the NRH have typically sustained a complex, acquired, non-progressive neurological disability following:

 - Traumatic brain injury